On the Normal Sheaf of Gorenstein Curves: Local-global method

-Here we assume that the ground filed has characteristic zero in order that the above map is an inclusion between the derivations modules, and so we fix\footnote{The number $\theta_P$ is usually detonated by $m_1$, it was introduced by Deligne in \cite{Del73} when dealing with only one singular point, we changed the notation just to avoid multiples subindexes.} Finally, we also consider the \emph{Deligne numbers}:
+Here we assume that the ground field has characteristic zero in order that the above map is an inclusion between the derivations modules, and so we fix\footnote{The number $\theta_P$ is usually detonated by $m_1$, it was introduced by Deligne in \cite{Del73} when dealing with only one singular point, we changed the notation just to avoid multiples sub-indexes.} Finally, we also consider the \emph{Deligne numbers}:

 \begin{teo} Let $C\subset\mathbb{P}^r$ be an integral projective curve of degree $d$ whose arithmetic genus is $g$.
 Then the degree of the normal sheaf of $C$ in $\mathbb{P}^r$ is given by

 \end{teo} \begin{proof}